reimagined/resolve/docs/api/view-model/query.md

 ## Result Object

-A view model query result is a serializable value, whose type and/or internal structure depends on the [view model projection](projection.md)'s implementation.
+A view model query result is a serializable value, whose type and internal structure depends on the [view model projection](projection.md)'s implementation.